jashley/redstone-notebook/November 9.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+Per Prof Ben's request, I am focusing on the IR stage before moving onto the other aspects.
+The IR stage is coming up with a way to translate boolean logic to function calls for Minecraft to evaluate, which shouldn't be hard.
+The difficulty will be in the IR -> Minecraft stage.

 **What questions do you have for your critique partners?
 How can they best help you?**

+If you have any ideas on the IR->Minecraft side, that would be fantastic, but seeing as I don't have a clear idea of how it will work, I am not sure if you can help with that.
+Honestly, I need to sit down with the problem to find questions, so easy critique for you!

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+0 hours... :(

 ## Post-critique summary